usnistgov/Pyrrhotite-cracking/README.md

 Authors
 -------

-  Osamah H.A Dehwah
+  Osamah H.A Dehwah,
-    National Institute of Standards and Technology
+    National Institute of Standards and Technology,
     Materials and Structural Systems Division

-  Edward J. Garboczi
+  Edward J. Garboczi,
-    National Institute of Standards and Technology
+    National Institute of Standards and Technology,
     Applied Chemicals and Materials Division

-  Nicos S. Martys
+  Nicos S. Martys,
-    National Institute of Standards and Technology
+    National Institute of Standards and Technology,
     Materials and Structural Systems Division

-  Stephanie S. Watson
+  Stephanie S. Watson,
-    National Institute of Standards and Technology
+    National Institute of Standards and Technology,
     Materials and Structural Systems Division